-Physicians at practice sites in Rhode Island and Southeastern Massachusetts are eligible for community mentorship.
+Physicians at practice sites in Rhode Island and Southeastern Massachusetts are eligible to serve as a Doctoring program community mentor.
 The commitment amounts to 14 half-days per academic year, or 56 hours total.

 Your Role as a Physician-Mentor

 Working closely with Doctoring administrative and course leader team to coordinate educational content, the physician-mentor:

 - Provides the setting and opportunity for a medical student to see and work with real patients, longitudinally, during the first two years of medical school;

 - Reinforces the connection between the classroom and the real world of clinical medicine;